thradams/cake/manual.md

 ###  Extension - defer

-*defer* will call the defer statement before the block exit at inverse orden of declaration.
+*defer* will call the defer statement before the block exit at inverse order of declaration.

 ```
      defer-statement: